 Race agreed that the NASA projects can be tough.
 “Kids go out there and read micrometers and calipers, real industry tools,” he said.
 “They have to measure tolerances, do QC, and learn about offsets, changing up the program and problem-solving.”

-Lesly Hernandez, a senior at WHS, has also been working on a NASA HUNCH project — creating a handrail that follows NASA blueprints.
+Lesly Hernandez, also a graduate from WHS, worked on a NASA HUNCH project at the school — creating a handrail that follows NASA blueprints.
 “Once we have tolerance we put it in the ‘yes’ pile, and then we can continue with the next steps,” she said.
 “We made a little manufacturing layout of what we’re going to do — first the diameter, then the links, then a simulation process of sequencing scenarios.”

 Originally a fine arts student at WHS, Lesly transitioned to engineering.
 Like Johnny, she is thinking of pursuing a career in mechanical engineering.
 “I kind of fell in love with the whole idea of problem-solving, and using all these different tools and machines,” she said.